Introduction to external functions

 • Future grants of privileges on external functions are not supported.

-Execution-time Limitations and Issues
+Execution-time limitations and issues

-• Because the remote service is opaque to Snowflake, the optimizer might not be able to perform some optimizations that it could perform for equivalent internal functions.
+• Because the remote service is opaque to Snowflake, the optimizer might not be able to perform some optimizations that it could perform for equivalent functions.

-• External functions have more overhead than internal functions (both built-in functions and internal UDFs) and usually execute more slowly.
+• External functions have more overhead than functions (both built-in functions and internal UDFs) and usually execute more slowly.

 • Currently, external functions must be scalar functions.
 A scalar external function returns a single value for each input row.